linrax: A JAX Compatible, Simplex Method Linear Program Solver: Interface Comparison

-Example~\ref{ex:reach} requires the frequent solving of small linear programs as outlined in Algorithm~\ref{alg:control_filtering}.
-Furthermore, each program is automatically generated and contains linearly dependent constraints.
-A plot of the reachable sets generated by our approach is given in Figure~\ref{fig:vdp_linprog}.

-The results of this example are summarized in Table~\ref{table:intref_comp}.
-Here, we see that \linrax{}'s performance excels, an order of magnitude faster than any other implementation.
-In fact, \linrax{} is \emph{still} the fastest implementation even when including the time required to JIT compile, showing that the performance gains more than outweigh the oft-cited drawback of compilation times.
-This is due to the extra performance improvements in embedding the linear program directly into the reachable set pipeline, allowing us to JIT compile the entire procedure.
-The two libraries designed for convex problems perform especially poorly, with \cvxpy{}'s default solver crashing before the test is complete and \jaxopt{} failing to converge to its default tolerance before its default iteration limit for many programs, resulting in the slowest time and significantly worse final bound size.
+Example~\ref{ex:reach} requires the frequent solving of small LPs as in Algorithm~\ref{alg:control_filtering} (where each LP is automatically generated and contains dependent constraints).
+A plot of the reachable sets generated by our approach is given in Figure~\ref{fig:vdp_linprog}, and results are summarized in Table~\ref{table:intref_comp}.
+Here, \linrax{} excels, an order of magnitude faster than any other implementation.
+In fact, we are \emph{still} the fastest even when including JIT compile time, showing that the performance gains more than outweigh the oft-cited drawback of compilation times.
+This is due to the extra benefits of embedding the LP directly into the reachable set pipeline, allowing us to \kw{jit} the entire procedure.
+The two gradient-based libraries perform especially poorly, with \cvxpy{} crashing before the test is complete and \jaxopt{} failing to converge to its default tolerance before the iteration limit for many programs, resulting in the slowest time and significantly worse final bound size.